 Lima: warm to hot days, cool evenings and almost never any rain.

-Guayaquil and Galapagos Islands: hot and humid, rain always possible.
+Guayaquil and Galapagos Islands: hot and humid, rain is always possible.
 The Galapagos Islands can have a cooler, more moderate climate depending on current conditions.

 The unit of currency in Peru is the nuevo sol.
 The unit of currency in Ecuador is the US dollar.